Church-Army/carutools/README.md

 [![R-CMD-check](https://github.com/church-army/carutools/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/church-army/carutools/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 carutools is an R package that provides helpful tools for use by Church Army's Research Unit.
+It also includes a few tutorials for internal use.

 ## Colours and scales